svartalf/rust-battery/README.md

 ## Donations

-If you appreciate my work and want to support me, you can do it [here](https://svartalf.info/donate/)
+If you appreciate my work and want to support me, you can do it [here](https://svartalf.info/donate/) or support this project at [Open Collective](https://opencollective.com/rust-battery).